Degree Details

 Policy-Making and Advocacy Work

-Prepare to work in education policy at the local, state or national level.
+Prepare to work in early childhood education policy at the local, state or national level.
 Complete fieldwork at nonprofits and policy centers in Massachusetts.
 Learn to craft policy and champion causes vital to childhood well-being as you complete your program with skills found across early childhood leadership master’s and education policy master’s programs.

 In-School Leadership, Research, and Curriculum Development